eemitch/ee-plugin-check-organizer/readme.txt

 = Can I customize the filter interface? =

-The plugin uses WordPress admin styling by default.
+The plugin uses WordPress core admin styling (widefat and striped table classes) by default.
 You can add custom CSS to your admin theme to modify the appearance if needed.

 = Is this plugin compatible with other Plugin Check extensions? =